brunosez/kaggle-bnp/README.md

 ## Main algos

-ks test approach + ensembling
+1. ks test approach + ensembling
 see
 good perf.

-Decision tree ensembling script using scikit-learn Random Forest + Extra Tree + Gradient Boosting (scikit learn implementation)
+2. Decision tree ensembling script using scikit-learn Random Forest + Extra Tree + Gradient Boosting (scikit learn implementation)

- Extra tree
+ 3. Extra tree

- With this 3 approch + another linear combination , you can get a top 200 submission
+ With this 3 approachs + another linear combination , you can get a top 200 submission

+## Neural network

  More info to come

  Bruno